 Both supply and demand conditions direct the majority of domestic commercial fishing effort in CNMI toward reef fish and bottomfish.
 CNMI's bottomfish fishery still consists primarily of small-scale local boats engaged in local commercial and subsistence fishing, although a few (generally <5) larger vessels (30-60 ft) usually participate in the fishery.
 In terms of participation, the bottomfish fleet consists primarily of vessels less than 30 ft long that are usually limited to a 50-nm radius from Saipan.
 The bottomfish fishery occurs primarily around the islands and banks from Rota Island to Zealandia Bank north of Sarigan and can be broken down into two sectors: deep-water (>500 ft) and shallow-water (100-500 ft) fisheries.
-In 2010 there were 28 fishermen using small vessels and when catching bottomfish and they tended to be more likely to target the shallow-water species.
+In 2010, there were 28 fishermen using small vessels and when catching bottomfish and they tended to be more likely to target the shallow-water species.
 There is less seasonality in these fisheries, and they require shorter offshore trips; moreover, their market value is often much higher than that of the commonly caught pelagic fish.
-In 2010, approximately 23,000 lb of BMUS were landed commercially in the Southern islands of the CNMI and around 10nm from Alamagan Island.
+In 2010, approximately 23,000 lb of BMUS were landed commercially in the CNMI.
+A 50-nm large vessel prohibited area exists for bottomfish longer than 40 feet in length around the southern islands of the CNMI and around 10nm from Alamagan Island.